hpanda-naut/tvm/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41B Bug report"
-about: To help the developer act on the issues, please include a description of your environment, preferably a minimum script to reproduce the problem.
+about: Please include a description of your environment, preferably a minimum script to reproduce the problem.
 Find the list of label tags [here](https://github.com/apache/tvm/wiki/Issue-Triage-Labels).
 title: "[Bug] "
 labels: "needs-triage, type: bug"
 ---